kissen/fmajor/README.md

    You should now have a configuration file `/etc/fmajor.conf`.

-5. You need to set up at least one passphrase.
-Without a passphrase, you will not be able to log in and therefore upload files.
+5. You need to set up at least one password.
+Without a password, you will not be able to log in and therefore upload files.

    The easiest way is to use the `htpasswd` tool to generate the